PhoenixDigitalFX/DNEG-ML-Template/README.md

 - *run* Number of the experiment run to test.
 - *device* allows the testing to be run on gpu.
 1 will run on 1 gpu, [0] will run on gpu with index 0, cpu will run the training on cpu.
 - *checkpoint* Name of the checkpoint in the experiment's Checkpoint folder to load.
 If not specified, will load the latest checkpoint.

+### Exporting Networks
+The DNEG ML Toolkit supports exporting trained networks to common formats, such as ONNX and TorchScript.
+To export a trained model, configure an export configuration with the name {experiment_name}_export.json in the experiment's run folder.
+See Example_export.json config template for reference.

+*python run_export.py --experiment {experiment_name} --run 0*

+- *experiment* is the name of the experiment within the experiments folder
+- *run* Number of the experiment run to export.
+- *checkpoint* Name of the checkpoint in the experiment's Checkpoint folder to load.
+If not specified, will load the latest checkpoint.

 ### Running Tensorboard
 The system generates Tensorboard reports as it is running.
 To view these reports, run tensorboard from commandline using: